AYCEdemo/emptyx16/src/emptyx16.md

 This document is written as an alternative to the official reference and aims to document Commander X16 hardware in detail as much as possible.
 While still being easy to follow in programmer's perspective.
-There are still lots of missing and uncomfirmed details based on speculation and emulator source codes (marked by (?)).
 Keep in mind that the hardware is currently in development and it (and this specs too) can change anytime!

 This document is released under
 [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).
 Everyone is